reliverse/rse/README.md

 - **Support multiple frameworks**: Enjoy seamless compatibility with Next.js and beyond.
 - **Customize with templates**: Clone pre-built templates and merge them conflict-free.
 - **Automate GitHub & deployments**: Quickly create GitHub repositories, push commits, and deploy to Vercel.
-- **Reliverse Addons**: `🔬 Create/edit project manually` to enable even more features and integrations.
+- **Reliverse Addons**: Use `🔬 Create/edit project manually` to enable even more features and integrations.

 ## Commands